KrishnaKollu/poc-approaches-salesforce-trigger-recursion/README.md

 In other words, If there is a static boolean that was set to true after the trigger originally ran, it will still be true when the trigger re-executes.
 Here, that's a problem, because the results of the first trigger run aren't persisted to the database.
 This means that the static boolean has effectively caused the trigger to be skipped.
 That's not good.

-I've replicated the challenge, and the limitations with the static boolean solution in this git repository.
+I've replicated these limitations with the static boolean solution in this git repository.
+Please feel free to deploy this repo to a scratch org and see for yourself.

+The project has a trigger on Account that will create a Task when the BillingStreet field changes on the Account.
+I've implemented a number of trigger handlers that implement the same business logic but have different instrumentations for blocking trigger recursion.

+These are handlers that re-produce common gotchas with using static variables exclusively to do recursion blocking:

 * AccountTriggerHandler1.cls
     * This has no logic to block recursion.